ERDDAP

 can't keep up with the requests because of bandwidth or hard drive limitations,

-it makes sense to copy the data (again) on to another server+hardDrive+ERDDAP, using
+it makes sense to copy the data (again) on to another server+hardDrive+ERDDAP,

 EDDGridCopy